randiltennakoon/bmi_calculator/README.md

-# BMI Calculator Flutter App
+# BMI Calculator Mobile App

 A new Flutter application.